willgundy/willgundy/README.md

 ### Hi there 👋, I am Will!

+### About Me

-I am a previous product manager, bucking the trend and going from product to software engineering!
+Previous product manager, bucking the trend and going from product to software engineering!
 Who likes the mainstream anyway?

 Avid swimmer and hiker.
 I am either behind a computer or outdoors.